bjeanes/tab_fu/README.markdown

 TabFu 0.2.0
 =====

-**Note**: the master branch is not stable and possibly broken.
-I will do my best to tag stable releases, so use those. `v0.1.0` seems to be invalid ref and I can't delete it so use `v.1.0`

 TabFu is a Ruby on Rails plug-in designed to ease the management of a tabbed interface such as an admin panel.
 It allows you to programmatically create the HTML for the list-based tabs and then choose which of the tabs